Tasks Module: Using Notifications & Tasks to Create Workflows

 To enable/disable notifications:

-Once the Task Categories and Notifications have been set up, you can begin making your workflow.
-Workflows can be set to Inactive or Active.
+Once the Task Categories and Notifications have been set up, you can begin creating your workflow.

-- Give the workflow a Name and which operation (Sale, Purchase, Customer etc.) it is applicable to
+- Give the workflow a Name and select the operation (Sale, Purchase, Customer etc.) to which it is applicable.

-- Choose which notification will start running the workflow
+- Choose the notification that will start running the workflow.

-- (Optional) Select a notification which will end a workflow before it finishes (for example, a customer declines a Sale Quote)
+- Optionally, select a notification which will end a workflow before it finishes.
+For example, if a customer declines a Sale Quote.

-- Add tasks to your workflow and choose which staff member each task is to be assigned to
+- Add tasks to your workflow and choose the staff member to which each task will be assigned.

 We can now utilise the workflow we have generated above during a sale.

-- A sales rep creates Sales Quote and Saves it for manager approval.
-A task will be created automatically based on workflow above.
+- Sales rep creates a Sales Quote and saves it for manager approval.
+A task will be created automatically based on the defined workflow above.

-- If customer accepts quote, Sales rep will need to convert it to a Sale Order and a notification will be generated by the system for manager to create/authorise the invoice.
+- If customer accepts quote, Sales rep converts it to a Sale Order and a notification is generated by the system for manager to create/authorise the invoice.

-- Once manager authorises Invoice a notification can be created to Accounting department to commence payment follow up procedures.
+- Once manager authorises Invoice, Accounting department receives a notification to commence payment follow up procedures.

-- When Warehouse Staff performs Pick/Pack/Ship operations for this order, system generates notifications to sale rep who can notify the customer about their order progress.
-All tasks relating to an order can be viewied in the top right hand corner of the sale document header:
+- When Warehouse Staff performs Pick/Pack/Ship operations for this order, system generates notifications for sale rep, who then notifies the customer about the progress of their order.
+All tasks relating to an order can be viewed on the top right-hand corner of the sale document header.

-- When customer fully pays their invoice, Marketing/Sales will receives automatic notifications about this customer to prompt them to send promotional materials when they have not ordered a product more than (x) number of days/weeks
+- When customer fully pays their invoice, Marketing/Sales receives automatic notifications about this customer to prompt them to send promotional materials when they have not ordered a product after a specified number of days/weeks.